jaredreich/jellytune/README.md

   - Cache usage visibility (all, by album, and by song)
   - Cache clearing control (all, or by album)
   - Cache quality options (full or transcoded AAC)
-- Purist listening functionality
+- Album-focused
-  - Album-focused, you just play an album or a song, and it plays through the rest of the songs in order, as the artist intended
+  - Just play an album or a song, and it plays through the rest of the songs in order, as the artist intended

 ### Purposeful non-features (for now)